Top Glamping Attractions In Dorset – The Jurassic Coastline

 The Jurassic Coast lies along a 95 mile stretch of coast between Studland Bay in Dorset and Exmouth in East Devon.
-This stunning area covering the Dorset and East Devon Coast is of great international importance to Earth Science.
-As such in 2001 the Jurassic Coast has been designated as England’s first World Heritage Site.
-This also makes it one of the top glamping attractions in Dorset!
+This stunning area covering the Dorset and East Devon Coast is of great international importance to Earth Science so is protected.
+As such, it now ranks alongside the a Grand Canyon, Manchu Picchunand the Galápagos Islands as one of the natural wonders of the world.
+The Jurassic Coastline achieved the UK’s first natural UNESCO World Heritage Site status this year in 2021, so no wonder considered one of the top glamping attractions in Dorset.

 Fossil Hunting on The Jurassic Coast

 Fossil Hunting is widely available throughout the Jurassic Coast and is a phenomenal day out whilst glamping in Dorset at Caalm Camp.
-Fossils show how life has adapted over 185 million years and teach us about prehistoric life.
-Near to Caalm Camp visitors can reach Lyme Regis where you can arrange guided fossil hunting tours with fossil walks.
-Alternatively, Charmouth beach is also easily reachable and you can take a picnic and hunt for fossils on your own.
+Fossils show how life has evolved over 185 million years and teach us about prehistoric life.

-Over millions of years, the Jurassic Coast has been formed and carved by the sea into arches, stacks, cliffs, stunning beaches, bays and landscapes.
-The wide variety of beautiful landscapes results in breathtaking views and discoveries to be explored through walking or by boat.
+The sea, over millions of years, created the Jurassic Coastline by eroding it into arches, stacks, cliffs, stunning beaches, bays and landscapes.
+The wide variety of beautiful landscapes offers breathtaking views, and you will be amazed what discoveries you can make by trekking along this coastline walking or sailing around by boat.

 Boat Trips – Jurassic Coast Discovery by Sea